 The first successful breeding of the re-introduced white-tailed eagles occurred on Mull in 1985.
 Together with the majestic golden eagle, these birds are the reason Mull is often called ‘Eagle Island’.

-It first started in 2000 at Loch Frisa and allowed people to get great views of the eagles without disturbing them – they have since become stars of the BBC Springwatch programme.
+It first started in 2000 at Loch Frisa and allowed people to get great views of the eagles without disturbing them.
+One pair of eagles have since become stars of the BBC's Springwatch programme.

 Eagles move nests occasionally, so Mull Eagle Watch and its webcams move too.
 Over the years, it’s gone from strength to strength – contributing to the £5m that ecotourism puts into the island’s economy each year.